huggingface/blog/object-detection-leaderboard.md

 When using IOUs in the range of [0.5, 1] for AR, by averaging recall values within this interval, the model is assessed based on the premise that the object's location is significantly accurate.
 Hence, if your goal is to evaluate your model for both high recall and precise object localization, AR could be a valuable evaluation metric to consider.

-## What are the variants of Average Precision and Average Recall?
+### What are the variants of Average Precision and Average Recall?

 Based on predefined IoU thresholds and the areas associated with ground-truth objects, different versions of AP and AR can be obtained:

 * **AP@.5**: It sets IoU threshold = 0.5 and computes the Precision-Recall AUC for each target class in the image dataset.
 Then, the computed results for each class are summed up and divided by the number of classes.
 * **AP@.75**: It uses the same methodology as AP@.50, but it considers IoU threshold = 0.75.
 With this higher IoU requirement, AP@.75 is considered stricter than AP@.5 and should be considered to evaluate models that need to achieve a high level of localization accuracy in their detections.
-* **AP@[.5:.05:.95]**: also referred to AP by cocoeval tools: This is an expanded version of AP@.5 and AP@.75, as it computes AP@ with different IoU thresholds (0.5, 0.55, 0.6,...,0.95) and averages the computed results as shown in Equation XXX TODO.
+* **AP@[.5:.05:.95]**: also referred to AP by cocoeval tools: This is an expanded version of AP@.5 and AP@.75, as it computes AP@ with different IoU thresholds (0.5, 0.55, 0.6,...,0.95) and averages the computed results as shown in the following Equation.
 In comparison to AP@.5 and AP@.75, this metric provides a holistic evaluation, capturing a model’s performance across a broader range of localization accuracies.

 \\( \text{AP@[.5:.05:0.95} = \frac{\text{AP}_{0.5} + \text{AP}_{0.55} + ... + \text{AP}_{0.95}}{10} \\)